AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 There seems to be a fusion problem in DotP with `dph-par` (even if the version of `zipWithSUP` that uses `splitSD/joinSD` is used); hence the much lower runtime for "N=1" than for "sequential".
 The vectorised version runs out of memory; maybe because we didn't solve the `bpermute` problem, yet.

+Obviously, the vectorised version remains to be improved.
+This is due to an unexploited fusion opportunity.
+Moreover, "SMVM, primitives" exhibits a strange behaviour from 2 to 4 threads with the matrix of density 0.001.
+This might be a scheduling problem.

 ### Execution on greyarea (1x UltraSPARC T2)